 Monitoring and Evaluation

 Under the grant, RSI is also tasked with performing two comprehensive statewide evaluations of the programs, one halfway through the grant term and one at the end.
-The first of these evaluations, covers the period beginning with each of the existing six programs’ launch through December 31, 2014; a second report, which will cover outcomes through 2017, is expected in 2018.
-The first evaluation concluded that the grant-funded programs are successfully mitigating the effects of the foreclosure crisis throughout the state by facilitating communication between lenders and homeowners, and by establishing a system in which homeowners feel they are treated fairly and with respect.
+The first of these evaluations, covered the period beginning with each of the existing six programs’ launch through December 31, 2014.
+It concluded that successfully mitigates the impacts of foreclosure on families by saving homes, facilitating communication between homeowners and lenders, and providing a process in which homeowners feel they are treated fairly and with respect.
+The second evaluation, published in 2018, confirmed these earlier findings and additionally found that program design had a significant effect on outcomes, as did the provision of services.

 RSI’s formative evaluation shows that, across the board, the programs are successfully fulfilling the grant’s goal of offering homeowners a fair opportunity to save their home.
 Each program is also providing a process that helps homeowners to understand what their situation is and what their options are for their home.
 The programs are facilitating communication between homeowners and lenders, so that parties might come to an agreement that is practical and beneficial for both parties.
 The programs are also fulfilling the courts’ goal of changing the homeowners’ experience with the foreclosure process to one in which they have some control and are treated fairly and with respect.
 They are doing all of this while moving the cases through the programs expeditiously -- on average, in about three months.